Validating Your Website + New infinFX Design

 Integrating a Blog into infinFX

-Perhaps the biggest reason I wanted to redesign infinFX was so that it would be easy to turn a portion of the site into a Wordpress template as I plan on integrating a company blog very soon.
+Perhaps the biggest reason I wanted to redesign infinFX was so that it would be easy to turn a portion of the site into a WordPress template as I plan on integrating a company blog very soon.
 The company blog will cover general marketing and web development tips.
 However, I will still be posting the majority of my web development articles on this site.
 The blog will actually feature a few guest bloggers, so if any of you are interested in guest blogging on the infinFX Web Dev blog, please contact me.

 Rewriting the Copy